TezosTaqueria/taqueria/quickstart.md

 | Jest           | `@taqueria/plugin-jest`           | A Jest plugin for testing smart contracts                           |
 | IPFS Pinata    | `@taqueria/plugin-ipfs-pinata`    | Uploads files to IPFS via Pinata                                    |

-## Compiling a LIGO Smart Contract
+## Working with LIGO Smart Contracts

 To add support for the LIGO smart contract language, install the LIGO plugin by running:
 ```shell
 taq install @taqueria/plugin-ligo
 ```
+Once installed the plugin provides a template to easily create and register a boilerplate LIGO contract using the `taq create contract` task
+If you already have contracts written and want to compile them you will just need to register them with the `taq add-contract <sourceFile>` task

-Once installed, the plugin provides the command `taq compile` which when run, will look for any LIGO files in the `/contracts` directory and compile them to Michelson `.tz` files in the `/artifacts` directory.
-The plugin also provides a template to easily create and register a Ligo contract using the `taq create contract task`
+Finally the plugin provides the task `taq compile` which will look for any registered LIGO contracts in the `/contracts` directory and compile them to Michelson `.tz` files in the `/artifacts` directory

 To demonstrate this, create and register a new Ligo contract called `counter.jsligo` by running: